izak/Products.CMFNotification/Products/CMFNotification/README.txt

 a folder is notified for any event which occurs on the folder and any of its items (including its subfolders, etc.).

+CMFNotification also contains a menu to allow admins to unsubscribe users from any content in the site.
+This menu accessible in "site setup" and gives a list of the users in alphabetical order, with the path to each object they are subscribed to.

 Dependencies
 ============